codyyjxn/codyyjxn/README.md

 - 👋 Hi, I’m @codyyjxn
 - 👀 I’m interested in Frontend Dev
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on any fun projects
+- Member of Hack For LA
 - 📫 How to reach me codyyjxn
 - ⚡ Fun fact: I like to play basketball on the weekends